-WHEREAS, the Merced City Planning Commission at its regular meeting of March 19, 2025, held a public hearing and considered Vesting Tentative Subdivision Map #1332, Site Plan Review Permit #551 and Minor Use Permit #24-13 initiated by Eric Gonsalves, on behalf of Yosemite 1380 LLC, property owner for the property located at 1380 E Yosemite Avenue and 3595 Parsons Avenue.
-The Minor Use Permit would be for interface review to allow commercial development adjacent across from Low Density Residential (R1\6) Zone.
-The Site Plan Review Permit would allow the development of a self storage facility (Approximately 500 storage units).
-The Vesting Tentative Subdivision Map would divide the self-storage from the residential lots and create a gated community (41 residential lots).
-The approximate 8.05-acre subject site is generally located on the southwest corner of E Yosemite Ave and Parsons Ave.
-The property being more particularly describes as Lots "A" and "B", as shown on the certain map entitled "Oakmount Village Unit No.5", recorded in Volume 46, page 38 of Merced County Records; also known as Assessor's Parcel Number (APN) 006-050-068 and 006-050-072; and,
+WHEREAS, the Merced City Planning Commission at its regular meeting of April 9, 2025, held a public hearing and considered Vesting Tentative Subdivision Map #1332, Site Plan Review Permit #551 and Minor Use Permit #24-13 initiated by Eric Gonsalves, on behalf of Yosemite 1380 LLC, property owner for the property located at 1380 E Yosemite Avenue and 3595 Parsons Avenue.
+The Minor Use Permit would be for interface review to allow commercial development adjacent across from Low Density Residential (R-1-6) Zone.
+The Site Plan Review Permit would allow the development of a self-storage facility with approximately 500 storage units.
+The Vesting Tentative Subdivision Map would divide the self-storage from the residential lots and create 41, single-family, residential lots.
+The approximate 8.05-acre subject site is generally located on the southwest corner of E. Yosemite Ave and Parsons Ave.
+The property being more particularly described as Lots "A" and "B", as shown on the certain map entitled "Oakmount Village Unit No. 5", recorded in Volume 46, page 38 of Merced County Records; also known as Assessor's Parcel Number (APN) 006-050-068 and 006-050-072; and,

-WHEREAS, the Merced City Planning Commission concurs with Findings/Considerations A through L of Staff Report #25-184 (Exhibit B of Planning Commission Resolution #4153); and,
+WHEREAS, the Merced City Planning Commission concurs with Findings/Considerations A through L of Staff Report #25-263 (Exhibit B of Planning Commission Resolution #4153); and,